oldmanbluntz/OctoPrint-PCA9685LEDStripControl/README.md

 # OctoPrint-LEDStripControl

-OctoPrint Plugin that intercepts M150 GCode commands and controls local GPIOs accordingly.
+OctoPrint plugin that intercepts M150 GCode commands and controls LEDs connected to PCA9685 over I2C.

 Implements the M150 command syntax from the latest Marlin.